Lahore ATC denies Imran's bail after arrest in May 9 case, cites 'guilt' - Pakistan - ExBulletin

 The post-arrest bail applications were filed after the Lahore High Court on July 25 quashed Imran's remand in 12 cases.

-ATC-III judge Arshad Javed on November 8 granted bail to Imran after his arrest in four cases, including burning of the PML-N office in Model Town, a container near Kalma Chowk, vehicles of police in Gulberg and violence at the Sherpao Bridge during the month of May.
+On November 8, ATC-III judge Arshad Javed granted bail to Imran after his arrest in four cases, including burning of PML-N office in Model Town, container near Kalma Chowk, vehicles police in Gulberg and violence at the Sherpao bridge during the month of May.
 9 riots.

 |